Discover more from System Design Newsletter

 8. Small Team Size

-The communication paths between engineers increase quadratically as the team grows in size.
+The communication paths between engineers increase quadratically as the team size grows.
 This is a recipe for degraded productivity.

 WhatsApp is one of the most successful instant messengers in the market.